Ah, rhetorical questions. Is there anything they can't do? ...Wait, don't answer that.

 Bialystock: Have I ever steered you wrong?
 Franz Liebkind: Always.
 Bialystock: Never mind!

-Serenity has one such example, where in the midst of an argument between the crew, Mal barks a question at Jayne, who promptly answers, much to throw Mal off of his speechifying track.
+Serenity has one such example, where in the midst of an argument between the crew, Mal goes into schoolteacher mode:

-Errol from Snatch has this problem, with his boss Brick Top just wanting him to be Dumb Muscle.
+The Dragon Errol from Snatch has this problem.
+His boss Brick Top just wants him to be intimidating Dumb Muscle, but Errol has a tendency to answer rhetorical questions with pragmatic, ruthless advice.
+Eventually it leads Brick Top to get slightly fed up.
 "It was a rhetorical question, Errol.
 What have I told you about thinking?"

 Evil Genius: That's a good question.
 Why have I let the Supreme Being keep me here in the Fortress of Ultimate Darkness?
 Robert: Because you...
 Evil Genius: Shut up, I'm speaking rhetorically.
 Robert: Oh, of course, of course...